hamidghaedi/Enrichment-Analysis/README.md

 GO describe gene function.
 A gene role/function could be attributed to the three main classes:

-*•	Molecular Function (MF)* : which define molecular activities of gene products.
+*•	Molecular Function (MF)* : which defines molecular activities of gene products.

-*•	Cellular Component (CC)* : which describe where gene products are active/localized.
+*•	Cellular Component (CC)* : which describes where gene products are active/localized.

-*•	Biological Process (BP)* : which describe pathways and processes that the gene product is active in.
+*•	Biological Process (BP)* : which describes pathways and processes that the gene product is active in.

 **Kyoto Encyclopedia of Genes and Genomes (KEGG)**